Research in our laboratory focuses on:

-Another research goal is to discover novel metabolic pathways controlling neurotransmission and astroglia-neuron cross-talk.
-We recently identified new molecular components of a metabolic crosstalk we coined the “serine shuttle” (See our recent paper), whereby astrocytes regulate synaptic plasticity and neurodevelopment by exporting L-serine for the neuronal synthesis of D-serine.
+- Discovering novel metabolic pathways controlling neurotransmission and astroglia-neuron cross-talk.
+We recently identified new molecular components of a metabolic crosstalk we coined the “serine shuttle” (See our recent paper and video by Oded Bodner), whereby astrocytes regulate synaptic plasticity and neurodevelopment by exporting L-serine for the neuronal synthesis of D-serine.

-Our studies employ a wide range of techniques, including molecular biology, cell biology, in vivo brain microdialysis, brain imaging, electrophysiology, RNAseq, animal behavior, and novel mice genetic models to uncover new molecular components that regulate the serine shuttle.
-These models will allow the identification of novel pathways that participate in glia-neuron cross-talk and neurodegenerative processes.
+Our studies employ a wide range of techniques, including molecular biology, cell biology, in vivo brain microdialysis, brain imaging (MRI), electrophysiology, RNAseq, animal behavior, and novel mice genetic models to uncover new molecular components that regulate the serine shuttle, neurodevelopment and neurogenesis.
+These models will allow the identification of novel pathways that participate in glia-neuron cross-talk, blood-brain barrier function and neurodegenerative processes.

 The lab is recruiting new students !!